tindyc/crypto_connect/README.md

 #### SECRET_KEY

 This is required when using flash() and session() functions in flask.
-The key can be whatever you want, but it's advisable to use a randomly generated secure key from websites such as [RandomKeyGen.com](https://randomkeygen.com/).
+The key can be of your own choice, but it's advisable to use a randomly generated secure key from websites such as [RandomKeyGen.com](https://randomkeygen.com/).

 #### MONGO_URI